-Some colleges require specific courses and a minimum number of credit hours.
-The College of Music requires an audition or audition recording.
-College of Music applicants must also complete a College of Music application after their admission application has been submitted and provide a letter of reference.
+One academic letter of recommendation is required.
+Other requirements vary by department.
+Some colleges require specific courses and minimum number of credit hours.
+College of Music applicants must also complete a College of Music application after their admission application has been submitted, provide a letter of reference, and schedule an audition.